 Fuzzy Search

-Fuzzy Search, also known as Approximate String Matching, is a technique used to find strings that are similar but not exactly the same.
+Fuzzy Search, also known as Approximate String Matching, is a technique for finding strings that are similar but not exactly the same.

 Now, let’s get started with building the application.